Made with

 Ice Hockey Rink – Long Side View – Template

-The main advantage of using ConceptDraw Ice Hockey Solution is that you don't need to draw objects manually, you have all you need in libraries, templates and samples.
-This allows you produce professional ice hockey diagrams as quickly as possible, and then post them to blog or social media, print or present on a large screen.
+The main advantage of using ConceptDraw Ice Hockey solution is that you don't need to draw objects manually, you have all you need in libraries, templates, and samples.
+This allows you to produce professional ice hockey arena diagram as quickly as possible, and then post them to blog or social media, print, or present on a large screen.

 Ice Hockey Rink Diagram

-All source documents are vector graphic documents.
-They are available for reviewing, modifying, or converting to a variety of formats (PDF file, MS PowerPoint, MS Visio, and many other graphic formats) from the ConceptDraw STORE.
+The diagrams you see on this page were created in ConceptDraw DIAGRAM hockey diagrams maker, especially for Ice Hockey solution.
+They are useful for a wide variety of stakeholders, including coaches, players, and fans.
+All source documents are vector graphic documents and are available for reviewing, modifying, or converting to a variety of formats (PDF file, MS PowerPoint, MS Visio, and many other graphic formats) from the ConceptDraw STORE.

 Ice Hockey solution